martin-kosiik/homepage/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
-I am a PhD student of economics at CERGE-EI in Prague.
+I am a PhD student of economics at CERGE-EI in Prague visiting Kellogg School of Management (Northwestern University) for the fall of 2022.

+My research interests include
+- Development economics
+- Political economy
+- Machine learning and big data

 You can download my CV [here](https://martin-kosiik.github.io/homepage/files/Kosik_Martin_CV.pdf).